fabulous-dev/Fabulous/docs/update.md

     |> Program.runWithDynamicView app

 ```
-To subscribe to an external event source, use something like this:
+Likewise, the general pattern to subscribe to external event sources is as follows:
 ```let subscribeToPushEvent dispatch =
      ...
      call dispatch in some closure